Ben-C-Harris/Reinforcement-Learning-Pole-Balance/README.md

     loggingFunctionality.py

         AVERAGE_SCORE_TO_SOLVE - This is the average score required for X consecutive runs.
 Where X is as below.
         CONSECUTIVE_RUNS_TO_SOLVE - The number of consecutive runs the average must be mainted for.

-Run kerasPoleBalance.py and you're done.
+Finally, run kerasPoleBalance.py and you're done.
 Any outputs requested will be generated within that directory.